rkumar/rbcurse/README.markdown

 I've just added vi and emacs key bindings to some classes, multiple object containers such as MultiContainer and MultiTextView.
 Emacs like kill-ring in TextArea and TextView.
 Tabbedpane can have unlimited tabs, we can scroll the tabs.
 Bunch of other stuff.
 Multiple keys can be bound to a Proc or symbol as in emacs and vim (dd or C-x C-f).

-2010-03-16 09:32 : Probably now will make a demo using ScrollForm - a form that takes more fields/objects that can be viewed at a go.
+I've made a demo using ScrollForm (testscroller.rb)- a form that takes more fields/objects than can be viewed at a go.
+Meta keys scroll the form.
 Then onto testing what's there, before making a stable release.

 ## Sample programs: